watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

 ### You have successfully completed the task

-To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **Create and configure secure blob storage**.
+To confirm your completion for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **Create and configure secure blob storage**.
 If your task validation failed, read the validation information for more details, and try the steps in the task again.

 ## Task 3: Create and configure an Azure File storage
 In this task, you will create and configure Azure Files shares.